CETITEC/stacklimit/README.md

 Determines the maximum stack size of a binary program using the ELF format.

+The logic is very simple.
+This tool just parse the assembler code and notes all subtraction operations on the stack.
+Additionally it builds an function call graph based on the knowledge of the assembler code which function is calling the respective subfunction.
+After that the tool calculates the stack size for each function including the stack size of the subfunction with the biggest stack size.

 *Note*: You can disable the color mode to parse the output for scripts.
 There are also exit codes for each Warning and Error type.